 During exercise, breath does three jobs.
 It delivers oxygen to working muscles.
 It clears carbon dioxide buildup.
 It stabilizes the trunk under load.
 Each job becomes more important under different conditions.
 Cardio prioritizes oxygen delivery and CO2 clearance.
 Lifting prioritizes trunk stabilization.
 Yoga prioritizes nervous system regulation.
 The same lungs serve all three, but the patterns differ.

-Researchers find that mismatched breathing patterns reduce performance and increase injury risk.
+Researchers find that mismatched breathing patterns reduce performance and increase risk of injury.
 A lifter who exhales at the wrong moment during a heavy squat loses spinal stability.
 A runner who breathes too shallowly bonks earlier.
 Matching breath to workout is real performance work, not just a wellness add-on.

 How to Do It (Step by Step)